 Flooring is the most popular use, but travertine tile is a popular choice for showers, tub surrounds, backsplashes, patios, pool decking, and even driveways.

 Travertine is easy to clean and maintain once you learn the Do's and Don'ts of cleaning travertine.
 It is very durable.

 Learn even more!
 Click on the links below to see questions submitted by other visitors with complete answers and great info.

 QUESTION: I installed travertine flooring in my house - about 1800 sq ft.
 I did not apply a sealer yet.
 My issue is the floors never feel clean - they …

 Honing Lippage on Travertine Floor

 QUESTION: I had Travertine floor tile installed and the tiles were not level.
 There were 1/16th to 1/8th inch edges in some areas.
 The installer …

 Filling Holes in Travertine Floor

-QUESTION: I have travertine floor tile in my guest bathroom as well as the tub surround and separate shower.
-It has been installed for 5 years and …
+QUESTION: I have travertine floor tile in my guest bathroom as well as on the tub surround and in a separate shower.
+How should the holes …